pjones006/todolists/README.md

 ### Functional Requirements

-1. Create several Active Record Model classes
+1. Create several Active Record model classes - some of which will have relationships defined when they are created
     * User
     * Profile
     * TodoList
     * TodoItem

+2. Create database migrations for relationships not present when the model classes were created

-2. Create a DB schema for each Model class
+3. Create a DB schema for each model class and their relationships

-3. Demonstrate CRUD access to information in the DB using Active Record Model methods.
+4. Populate the DB with bootstrap data

+5. Implement relationship features

+6. Implement model class features

 ### Getting Started

 1. Create a new Rails application called `todolists`.
+This will look quite a bit like what you did in the module 1 assignment.

-2. Add the following specification to your Gemfile to enable rspec testing.
+2. Add the following specification to your Gemfile.

     ```ruby
     group :test do
      gem 'rspec-rails', '~> 3.0'
     end
     ```

 3. Run the `bundle` command to resolve new gems

 4. From the `todolists` application root directory, initialize the rspec tests using